 This application is written in Python, with the help of the ReportLab library (the web part is powered by the flask framework).
 The code is open-source and is available here: framagit.org.
 The ability of this application to reproduce several figures (independently) published by the IPCC was carefully tested.
 However, this is not a product of the IPCC (which is not responsible for projects or researches).

 An optinal median, or 'midpoint' between the start and end of each transition, is added in the 'Basic format'.
-This results in the 'standard template' provided in Examples and documentation.
-Input files containing missing data, errors, or other unexpected characteristics are better handled, through workarounds and/or improved feedback messages to users.
+This results in the 'standard template' provided in Tutorial.
+Input files containing missing data, errors, or other unexpected characteristics are better handled.

 The first objective was to produce figure 3 of Zommers et al. (2020;